future-architect/Sublime-uroboroSQL-formatter/Readme.md

 	-	Specify whether the indent after formatting is tab or space.
 It becomes a space by setting it to true.
 - uf_uppercase
   - If you want to convert a reserved word and identifier to uppercase specifies true.
+- uf_reserved_words
+  - If you want to convert only reserved words to uppercase, please input reserved words sepalated by a comma.
+(The input is not case sensitive.
+So you can input reserved words in both uppercase and lowercase.)
+  If you do not use this option, plase input "noinput" in this option.
 - uf_comment_syntax
   - It specifies the comment syntax format.
   - You can specify the "uroboroSQL" or "doma2".